BlueWallet/LndHub/doc/Send-requirements.md

 ##  GET /gettx

-Get info on successfull lighning transaction user made.
+Get info on successful lightning transaction user made.
 TXID is an internal LndHub identifier, no relation to onchain bitcoin txid.

 Request: